fastaistack/OpenPAI/doc/userguide.md

 Click the "Check" button to view the basic configuration information of the MCP server, including server name, server description, keywords, and tool list.
 ![](../doc/images/v1.0/admin/mcp_detail_en.png)

 Click the "Stop" or "Start" button to switch the running status of the MCP server (Normal/Stop).
 After an MCP is stopped, users cannot select it in the chat interface.
+After clicking to start, if the original MCP can connect successfully, the status will switch to "Normal," and users can view and use the MCP.
+If the MCP connection fails, the MCP cannot be started, and the server status will switch to "Error."

+Click the "Edit" button to modify basic information such as the server name, server description, provider, keywords, duration limit, etc.

+Click the delete button in the corresponding MCP operation item in the list to delete the MCP after secondary confirmation.

+Check the checkbox in front of the server name to select multiple MCPs, and click the "Delete" button above the list to batch delete the selected MCPs after secondary confirmation.

 #### 1.3.2 MCP Resource
 MCP Resource provides administrators with MCP resource acquisition and site navigation functions, mainly including `MCP Recommend` and `MCP Site`.